Tag Archives: typing

 I have a Saitek Eclipse keyboard and the main reason I got it was for the backlit keys.
 They’re cool in a geeky sort of way and practical in low-light conditions.
 However, I discovered over time that I preferred not working in low-light conditions on the computer, so the backlit keys seemed less necessary.
 What was worse, though, was the lettering on the keys being obliterated by my apparently acid-spewing fingers.
 The E, O, P, A, S, H, L and N keys are all smudged to the point of being nearly unreadable.
 Awhile back I had bought the Microsoft Digital Media Keyboard 3000 which, as the name implies, comes with a hojillion multimedia keys that do everything but iron your clothes and walk the dog.
 I pulled it out and remembered why I had not taken to it when I first tried it.
 The keys are ‘low travel’, which is fancy keyboard talk for the keys not sticking up as much and being scrunched a little closer together.
 The idea is you don’t need to press down as far or stretch as much, thus saving wear and tear on your fingers, whether or not they spew acid.

-I find it makes me more prone to typos because it feels funny.
+I find it makes me more prone to make typos because it feels funny.
 However, this seems as good a time as any to do battle once again with that unforgiving shrew, Mavis Beacon.
 Stay tuned!

 Me vs. Mavis Beacon, part 2